State of M&A Data Rooms — Q1 2026 Read the report →

 • L4: Named subset only, often time-bound

-You don’t need every switch.
+You do not need every switch.
 You need the right switches at the right deal stage.

 Default to view-only for first access waves.